mjanuario/evolvedPaper/paper/paper.md

 | `trilob_fossil`          | Trilobite fossil occs.                               | Open inquiry             | Large-scale biodiversity patterns in the fossil record     | `deeptime_rocks`                       | [https://paleobiodb.org](https://paleobiodb.org) |   Devel.    |
 | `timeseries_fossil`      | Timeseries of fossil species numbers for many clades | Guided inquiry           | Large-scale biodiversity patterns in the fossil record     | `birthdeath_deeptime`                  | [@Rabosky:2021] |    Stable   |
 \normalsize

-# Software installation and use

-`evolved`'s stable version is [available on the Comprehensive R Archive Network (CRAN)](https://cran.r-project.org/web/packages/evolved/index.html).
-The available vignettes draw inspiration from the authors' teaching experiences, but they are not essential for the software to function and should be interpreted as suggestions.
-Instructors should feel free to adapt evolved's functionalities as they see fit.

-To access a vignette, type `vignette("vignette_name")` in R, replacing "`vignette_name`" with the vignette name (see **Table 2**).
-The development version, more detailed information on the package/vignettes, and instructions for installing and using R/RStudio/RMarkdown are provided at [https://github.com/mjanuario/evolved](https://github.com/mjanuario/evolved).
-Questions should be sent to MJ (correspondence author).

 # Acknowledgements